KrynxtioN/Redfield-Apocalypse/README.md

 - **Safe zones:** Recharge and plan your strategy in areas protected from zombies.
 - **Premium benefits:** Activate Premium status to enjoy extra perks and advantages in the game.

-Installation: Upload the database and enter the data in the sMain.lua file.

 |Category|Amount|
 |---|---|
 LUA files|55|